 As a certified Wi-Fi ZONE we offer a fast and reliable Internet connection supporting 802.11a/b/g/n/ac protocols.

 Use your own laptop or mobile device equipped with a Wi-Fi radio to access our wireless network.
-For information on how to access a wireless network, click here or review the instructions that came with your equipment.
+For information on how to connect your phone or mobile device to a wireless network, click here or review the instructions that came with your equipment.

 Use of wireless access provided by the Olean Public Library requires agreement to abide by our Wireless Access Policy.